White Label Client Reporting for Agencies: Why “Any-Data” Beats Another Marketing Connector

 That assumption holds if you run paid media campaigns for clients.
 It doesn't hold if you're a data analyst, a consultant, or an ops-adjacent agency working from whatever your client actually hands you — a CSV export, a shared spreadsheet, an internal system dump.
 For that work, none of these platforms are built to ingest your actual input.

-What “any-data” reporting actually means
+What does "any-data" reporting actually mean?

 The goal isn't to replace your judgment as the person who understands the client's business.
 It's to remove the one to two hours of rebuilding the same report shape every cycle, so the time you do spend goes into the parts a client actually pays for: interpretation, strategy, the actual conversation.